 Celebrate Positive Efforts

-Cultural transformation is becoming the norm in health care and understanding your stakeholders’ motivations and developing an action plan to support them will lead you to success.
+Cultural transformation in healthcare is becoming the norm, and understanding your stakeholders’ motivations and developing an action plan to support them will lead you to success.
 Having fun along the way will also support your chances of achievement.
 Celebrate small and big victories, recognize outstanding stakeholders and tell your teams how you appreciate their efforts.
 And yes, even in health care, something like a pizza party is still a great way to build camaraderie, celebrate your cultural transformation and enjoy your collaborative efforts!